top 7 iot development challenges

 IoT devices are usually too distributed and directly non-accessible for manufacturers to carry out on-site updates.
 In addition, remote firmware updates sometimes tend to consume large amounts of power if the device doesn’t have enough data throughput.

-On top of it all, if the device relies on the network infrastructure of the end user, it becomes excessively vulnerable to cyber-attacks, and other devices and applications on the network may be accessed using it.
+In addition, if the device relies on the end user’s network infrastructure, it becomes excessively vulnerable to cyber-attacks, and other devices and applications on the network may be accessed using it.

 Quick Tips: